meflynn/webpage-hugo/content/teaching/course-info.md

 shiny: true
 ---

 My teaching focuses on international politics, US foreign policy, and research methodology.
 Below you can find a list of the undergraduate (UG) and graduate courses (G) I teach at Kansas State.
+Eventually you will also be able to find links below to the individual course pages.

 - POLSC 133 World Politics (UG)
 - POLSC 343 US Foreign Policy (UG)